robcarver17/pysystemtrade/docs/production.md

 #### Backtest objects

-It's often helpful to examine the backtest output of run_systems to understand where particular trades came from (above and beyond what the [strategy report](#strategy-report) gives you.
+It's often helpful to examine the backtest output of run_systems to understand where particular trades came from (above and beyond what the [strategy report](#strategy-report) gives you).
 These are saved as a combination of pickled cache and configuration YAML file, allowing you to see the calculations done when the system ran.

 ##### Output choice